Tagged barcodes for the topological analysis of gradient-like vector fields: Introduction

 We exemplify how to derive a barcode of tagged intervals for a scalar field $f$, when $f$ is a Morse function, starting from its usual Morse complex generated by critical points.
 In this case, the weights are given by the differences in function values and the resulting tagged barcode can be related to the classical persistence barcode of $f$ (see \Cref{sec:scalar-fields}).

-To generalize from scalar fields to smooth vector fields, in \Cref{sec:barcode-of-vector-field} of this paper we confine ourselves to gradient-like Morse-Smale vector fields on a compact Riemannian manifold.
-Using our construction, we are in the position of associating a barcode of tagged intervals with a gradient-like Morse-Smale vector field on a compact Riemannian manifold.
+To generalize from scalar fields to smooth vector fields, in \Cref{sec:barcode-of-vector-field} of this paper we confine ourselves to gradient-like Morse-Smale vector fields on a compact Riemannian manifold, to which we can assign a barcode of tagged intervals, using our construction.
 In this case, the weights are given by the distances between singular points of the field.
 Interestingly, a genericity condition on the weights is now needed, in the form of no two pairs of singular points having the same distance, to guarantee the uniqueness of the resulting tagged barcode (cf. \Cref{fig:breaking-ties}).
 This marks a key difference with the gradient case, where it is not needed.
+This barcode gives a summary of the topological structure of the vector field, where each finite bar stands for a pair of fixed points that gets simplified.
+The bar spans two adjacent degrees corresponding to the indices of the paired points, with the length indicating the cost of the simplification.
+The infinite bars on the other hand are concentrated in only one degree, as they correspond to fixed points that do not get simplified and are related to the homology of the underlying manifold.

-We show that the map taking such a vector field to its tagged barcode is continuous, thus proving stability (see \Cref{sec:local-stab}).
+We show that the map taking a vector field to its tagged barcode is continuous, thus proving stability (see \Cref{sec:local-stab}).
 Moreover, two topologically equivalent vector fields with isometric singular sets have the same barcode, thus yielding invariance.

-Thanks to the generality of the approach, we can also apply it to combinatorial gradient-like vector fields \cite{Forman_CombVectFieldsDynSyst}.
-Our third contribution is that the tagged barcode of a smooth vector field on a compact Riemannian manifold can be approximated arbitrarily well, in terms of bottleneck distance, by the tagged barcodes of combinatorial vector fields defined on sufficiently refined triangulations of the manifold (see \Cref{sec:comb-approx}).
+Thanks to the generality of the approach, we can also apply it to combinatorial gradient-like vector fields~\cite{Forman_CombVectFieldsDynSyst}.
+As a bridge between the smooth and combinatorial settings, we show that the tagged barcode of a smooth vector field on a compact Riemannian manifold can be approximated arbitrarily well, in terms of bottleneck distance, by the tagged barcodes of combinatorial vector fields defined on sufficiently refined triangulations of the manifold (see \Cref{sec:comb-approx}).